Thursday, May 30, 2013

 Uncle Jim’s funeral (part I)

-My husband’s uncle Jim passed away in December.
-He was like an uncle to me.
-His doctor knew he had a limited time left to live because of his heart.
-The doctor said it could be a day, a week, or a year.
-They knew it was coming, but hoped it would be the latter.
+His doctor said he had a limited time left to live because of his heart—it could be a day or a year.
+They knew it was coming but hoped it would be the latter.

 Thursday, May 16, 2013